Aaron-Bopp/TIM/40_Evergreens/Human caused extinction is prevalent.md

 From our very humble beginnings,
-^[[[Cracking bones and eating the marrow may have been human's first niche]]] human's have developed into a the top predator and a force of destruction on par with asteroids in terms of extinct species.
+^[[[Cracking bones and eating the marrow may have been human's first niche]]] human's have developed into the top predator and a force of destruction on par with asteroids in terms of extinct species.

+Examples:: Australia and the Americas had many megafaunas and large creatures like groundsloths before we settled there.
+There aren't any good explanations for those extinctions other than us.

 - [[Greater cooperation and communication has lead to the success of humans as a species]]
 - [[Humans have had little time to adjust to being the top predator]]